God is love, and those who live in love live in God and God lives in them.

 It will be possible for your wedding to go ahead

-Apart from the bride and groom, the physical distance should be observed as far as possible.
+Apart from the bride and groom, the physical distance should be observed as far as possible, and mask worn.

-The priest does not have to touch the rings to bless them, nor does he or she have to touch the couple’s hands as part of a prayer or blessing, so it is possible for the service to proceed as normal.
+The priest will not touch the rings to bless them, nor does he or she have to touch the couple’s hands as part of a prayer or blessing, so it is possible for the service to proceed as normal.

 If a couple wishes to cancel their wedding, then any fees or deposit paid to the church will be refunded in full, and if the couple wishes to postpone, the church will work with them to find a suitable future date wherever possible.